zyndagj/zyndagj.github.io/_posts/2018-02-05-hashing-functions.markdown

 -799031295820617361
 ```

+however you should be aware that your random seed may get reset between program runs.

+#### Uniformity

-A hash function should always return the same value for identical keys,
+A hash function should return different values for similar keys while minimizing the chances of value collisions overall.

 ```python
 print hash("cat")